 An example of caveat is a police officer telling someone to stop or they'll shoot.

-Origin: From Latin, let him beware, third person sing. present subjunctive of cavēre, to beware.
+- From Latin let him beware third person sing. present subjunctive of cavēre to beware

 From American Heritage Dictionary of the English Language, 5th Edition

 - From the Latin verb form caveat (“he may beware of”), from caveō (“I beware of”).